-If print-time has been turned on, then the date and time will be logged. print-time may be specified for a syslog channel, but is usually pointless since syslog also logs the date and time.
+print-time may be specified for a syslog channel, but it is usually pointless since syslog also logs the date and time.

 If print-category is requested, then the category of the message will be logged as well.
 Finally, if print-severity is on, then the severity level of the message will be logged.
 The print- options may be used in any combination, and will always be printed in the following order: time, category, severity.
 Here is an example where all three print- options are on:

-'''

 28-Feb-2000 15:05:32.863 general:notice:running

-'''